Mixed Berry Banana Bread

 Mixed Berry Banana Bread Recipe

 Overripe bananas, meet your match!
-While I’m all for transforming darkly speckled bananas into pancakes and no-churn ice cream, everyone knows the best way to make the most of the past-its-prime produce is to turn it into banana bread.
-And there is little shortage of that around here, from streusel-topped to chocolate-swirled varieties (and even one made with cake mix!).
+While I’m all for transforming darkly speckled bananas into banana nut pancakes and banana fritters, everyone knows the best way to make the most of the past-its-prime produce is to turn it into banana bread.
+And there is little shortage of that around here, from brown butter banana bread to chocolate swirl banana bread (and even one made with cake mix banana bread!).
 Now I’m adding a pop of color and flavor to the lineup with this recipe for Mixed Berry Banana Bread.

 Mixed Berry Banana Bread Recipe